 Welcome to byFood, Japan’s one stop food platform!
 Enjoy unique food experiences in Japan and bring happiness to the world: for each booking you make, we donate 10 meals to children in need.

 Have some questions about planning your foodie trip to Japan?
 Want help planning a Japan itinerary that takes in some of Japan's finest dishes?
-The Real Japan offers some services that you might like to take a look at.
+I offer some Japan Travel Planning Services that you might like to take a look at.

 Further Japan travel guides, books and checklists are available in The Real Japan Travel Store.